deepraj1729/Docker-Monitor/README.md

 ## Health Check
-Add the Health Check Command in the Dockerfile consisting an application For example running a node js application using a docker:
+Add the Health Check Command in the Dockerfile consisting an application For example running a node js application using docker:

 Add this in Dockerfile: